Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Enchanting items like armor, weapons, and tools
     - Using enchanted books and materials to enhance items
 - **Rewards:**
-    - Earn money for each enchantment applied.
+    - Earn gold coins for each enchantment applied.
     - Receive experience for enchanting powerful or rare items.

 ---